innat/kaggle/README.md

 # Kaggle Competition
 - [Titanic: Machine Learning from Disaster](http://nbviewer.jupyter.org/github/iphton/Kaggle-Competition/blob/gh-pages/Titanic%20Competition/Notebook/Predict%20survival%20on%20the%20Titanic.ipynb)<br>
 In this kaggle challenge, we're asked to complete the analysis of what sorts of people were likely to survive.
 In particular, we're asked to apply the tools of machine learning to predict which passengers survived the tragedy.
+I compared [10 popular classifiers](http://nbviewer.jupyter.org/github/iphton/Kaggle-Competition/blob/gh-pages/Titanic%20Competition/Notebook/Predict%20survival%20on%20the%20Titanic.ipynb#10-bullet) and evaluate the mean accuracy of each of them by a stratified kfold cross validation procedure.
+And finally explore following models and fine-tune each separately:
+  - GBC Classifier
+  - Linear Discriminant Analysis
+  - Logistic Regression
+  - Random Forest Classifer
+  - Support Vectore Machine

+  Finally, I used **voting classifier** to combine the predictions coming from the 5 classifiers.
+And got prediction accuracy almost **82.97%**

 - [Digit Classification](https://github.com/iphton/Kaggle-Competition/tree/gh-pages/Digit%20Recognizer)<br>
 The goal in this competition is to take an image of a handwritten single digit, and determine what that digit is.
 For every **ImageId** in the test set, we should predict the correct label.
 We've implemented two architectures stated following and both has achieved **99%+** accuracy on the test set.